raspberrypi/documentation/hardware/computemodule/cmio-display.md

 **This document is a work in progress and is intended for advanced users.**

-For the display to work with the Compute Module, the firmware needs to be October 23rd 2015 or newer (use `vcgencmd version` to check).
-To work with the Compute Module 3, the firmware needs to be from October 2016 or later.
+For the display to work with the Compute Module, the firmware needs to be from October 23rd 2015 or later (use `vcgencmd version` to check).
+For the display to work with the Compute Module 3, the firmware needs to be from October 2016 or later.

 ## Quickstart - Display Only